 Google Analytics is one of the most feature-loaded analytics plugins out there but is the most user-friendly one for sure.
 It features a straightforward and organized admin area, where you can find all of your website reports.
 You can easily set up and track custom reports, custom dimensions and, create and manage various measurable goals.
 Provided reports are also easy to figure out, as they come in visually comprehensive charts, and are possible to export to CSV and PDF formats.
 The plugin allows you to compare reports from different periods, and exclude specific roles, users, IP addresses, cities and regions from the reports, for gathering more valid data.

 It is listed under "WordPress" > "WordPress Plugins".
-It is developed by WebDorado.
-It is published by WordPress Plugin Repository.
-It was first get published on August 12, 2016.
-It was last get upgraded on February 25, 2019.
+It is developed by 10Web.
+The name of the publisher is WordPress Plugin Repository.
+It was first get released on August 12, 2016.
+It was last get updated on September 06, 2021.

 With Google Maps WD you can create beautiful, responsive and highly configurable Google Maps just as easy as ABC.
 The plugins have a very intuitive and straightforward interface with a live preview functionality, which lets you create and customize the maps in real time and instantly see the changes you make.
 It features a built-in icon maker to help you create custom markers and comes with store locator and get directions functionalities, unique map themes and skins, and a wide range of customization options.

 It is listed under "WordPress" > "WordPress Plugins".
-The name of the author is 10Web.
-It is available at WordPress Plugin Repository.
+The author name is 10Web.
+The publisher name is WordPress Plugin Repository.
 It was first get published on April 28, 2016.
-It was last get updated on February 22, 2019.
+It was last get upgraded on December 10, 2021.

 Theme Check plugin provides a straightforward and easy way for testing your website for WordPress standards and compatibility issues.
 It uses the same theme review practices that WordPress uses for theme submissions.
 The plugin has a very simple and straightforward admin area, where you can run tests and check the test results.
 It’s actually an excellent way to make sure your theme is up to date with the latest WordPress standards.

 It is listed under "WordPress" > "WordPress Plugins".
-The author name is Otto42, Pross.
-The publisher name is WordPress Plugin Repository.
+The publisher is WordPress Plugin Repository.
 It was first get available on June 09, 2018.
-It was last get upgraded on February 08, 2019.
+It was last get upgraded on December 03, 2021.

 As the name suggests, Simple Membership plugin provides an easy way to add a membership functionality to your blog.
 With its help, you can protect your content and make it accessible only to your site members.
 You can set up unlimited membership levels and protect your posts from non-member viewing.
 Membership levels are easily configured based on the specifications you choose, such as free or paid memberships.
 You can assign membership levels to your posts and pages directly from the WordPress editor.
 The plugin supports membership payments via Stripe and records all of them so that you can later view them.

 It is listed under "WordPress" > "WordPress Plugins".
-The name of the author is Smp7, Wp.insider.
-The publisher is WordPress Plugin Repository.
+It is developed by Smp7, Wp.insider.
+The name of the publisher is WordPress Plugin Repository.
 It was first get available on May 30, 2014.
-It was last get upgraded on March 19, 2019.
+It was last get upgraded on May 17, 2022.

 Another feature-packed yet simple and fast WordPress plugin, built for monitoring and tracking digital downloads on your blog.
 It’s a useful plugin with a user-friendly interface, allowing you to configure the downloadable files from your admin area dashboard.
 It logs the IP addresses of the users who have downloaded your files or documents and also lets you know the date and the time for each of the downloaded files.
 You can protect file downloads with a password so that only the users who have the password can download and use them.

 It is listed under "WordPress" > "WordPress Plugins".
-It is developed by Tips And Tricks HQ, Ruhul Amin, Josh Lobe.
-The name of the publisher is WordPress Plugin Repository.
-It was first get published on October 28, 2009.
-On March 09, 2019, it was last get upgraded.
+The name of the author is Tips And Tricks HQ, Ruhul Amin, Josh Lobe.
+It is published by WordPress Plugin Repository.
+It was first get released on October 28, 2009.
+It was last get updated on March 06, 2022.

 Jetpack is simple, and it works.
 It really does too much but is yet user-friendly and easy to set up.
 It takes care of different aspects of your blog, including traffic growth, security, widgets, image performance, etc., and does it all of from a centralized WordPress dashboard.
 Jetpack is famous for its sharing, related posts, and enhanced distribution functionalities.
 This will help you expose your blog content to a wider audience.
 It simplifies overall blog management and will be a good addition to it.

 It is listed under "WordPress" > "WordPress Plugins".
-The name of the author is Automattic.
+It is developed by Automattic.
 It is available at WordPress Plugin Repository.
 It was first get published on January 20, 2011.
-It was last get upgraded on March 06, 2019.
+It was last get upgraded on May 19, 2022.

 It’s one of the most simple and easy to use plugins I’ve used so far.
 If you want to duplicate any of your posts or pages, Duplicate Post will let you do that with a single click.
 As soon as you have the plugin running on your blog, you can immediately clone your posts, create new drafts, copy the content to new drafts, and do all of this from the posts admin area.
 You can exclude some posts types from being cloned and set user roles who can clone or copy your content.

 It is listed under "WordPress" > "WordPress Plugins".
-The author name is Enrico Battocchi.
-The name of the publisher is WordPress Plugin Repository.
+It is developed by Enrico Battocchi & Team Yoast.
+The publisher name is WordPress Plugin Repository.
 It was first get released on December 05, 2007.
-It was last get upgraded on February 22, 2019.
+It was last get updated on January 25, 2022.

 TablePress allows you to easily create and embed responsive tables to any of your posts and pages without touching a single line of code.
 You can include any type of data in the tables and edit them any time directly from the spreadsheet-like interface.
 The tables can be displayed anywhere on your blog as widgets with the provided shortcodes.
 The plugin features an advanced styling editor, where you can give the tables custom look and feel with absolutely no HTML knowledge.

 It is listed under "WordPress" > "WordPress Plugins".
 The author name is Tobias Bäthge.
-It is published by WordPress Plugin Repository.
-It was first get available on June 14, 2012.
-It was last get upgraded on February 22, 2019.
+The name of the publisher is WordPress Plugin Repository.
+It was first get released on June 14, 2012.
+On January 19, 2022, it was last get upgraded.

 With Newsletter you can easily create unlimited newsletters, build an extensive email list and ultimately get more subscribers to your blog.
 It features a responsive drag & drop email composer, which will help you create any kind of emails.
 It also comes with a customizable subscription widget and displays a subscription checkbox on the standard WordPress registration form.
 The plugin has an advanced email tracking functionality to help you get the most out of your emails.
 Also, there is a variety of customizable email themes that you can adjust to your needs.

 It is listed under "WordPress" > "WordPress Plugins".
-It is developed by Stefano Lissa & The Newsletter Team.
-It is published by WordPress Plugin Repository.
-It was first get released on May 23, 2009.
-It was last get upgraded on February 07, 2019.
+The author name is Stefano Lissa & The Newsletter Team.
+It is available at WordPress Plugin Repository.
+It was first get available on May 23, 2009.
+It was last get updated on May 17, 2022.